 Cathedral Shrine of the Transfiguration, an open-air cathedral of the Diocese of Virginia, was consecrated in 1925.
 Each of its stones was pulled by horse or rolled by local people from the mountain that embraces it.
-The baptismal font was originally a dugout stone used by Indians to grind corn.
 The Shrine is the site of regular weekly worship and is available for groups and conferences for their worship.

 In 1922 Dr. Woodward purchased the Tanglewood cottage (now Gibson cottage) and built a log cabin nearby for him and Mrs. Woodward to live.
 Soon thereafter Dr. Woodward began to envision a place of worship on the mountain.
 On August 6, 1925 the Cathedral Shrine of the Transfiguration was consecrated by the Rt.
 Rev. William Cabell Brown, D.D., Bishop of Virginia and dedicated to the memory of Bishop Gibson.